Teachinghearts |

 Exodus 24: 17.
 And the sight of the glory of the LORD was like a devouring fire on the top of the mount in the eyes of the children of Israel.

-God in The Sanctuary and the Ark of the Covenant
+God In The Sanctuary And The Ark Of The Covenant

 On earth, the Ark of the covenant represents the nature of God on a smaller scale.